 - How do you know if you have mrsa infection?

-- How do you know if you have a blood clog in your leg?
+- How do you know if you have fractured your wrist?

-- How do you know if you have blood poisoning?
+- How do you know if you have a bowel impaction?

 - How do you know if you have a blood clot?